Selling a Consumer & Retail Business in Frankfurt

 Capital & Debt

 Debt support is helped by stable cash flows and German banking relationships, but regulated or highly cyclical earnings receive conservative treatment.
-Debt capacity depends on inventory turns, seasonal working capital, customer demand resilience, and the defensibility of gross margins under new ownership.
+Debt capacity depends on inventory turns, seasonal working capital, retailer receivables, purchase-order funding needs, obsolete inventory reserves, cash conversion by channel, and the defensibility of gross margins.

 What Buyers Will Test

 Buyers will test whether the Frankfurt story is genuinely relevant for Consumer & Retail.
 For Consumer & Retail in Frankfurt, diligence should be prepared around Frankfurt revenue quality, Consumer & Retail customer retention, local management continuity, Consumer & Retail contract transferability, Frankfurt operating risks, and the sector-specific issues that drive value.
-Inventory quality, supplier contracts, channel concentration, customer data permissions, and brand ownership need to be clean before diligence starts.
+Channel P&Ls, customer cohorts, gross-to-net bridges, inventory ageing, supplier terms, retailer agreements, trademarks, product claims, returns, chargebacks, and customer permissions need to be clean before diligence starts.

 Preparation Priorities